kevin-goh/website/content/projects/05 Cryptocurrency Signal Generator v1.md

 showInProjects: true
 ---

 Used Random Forest Regressor, Facebook Prophet, and publicly available fear/greed indices to generate trade signals for top 15 cryptocurrencies by market cap.
-Signals generated nonzero profits 85% of the time.